-The Nominal 30-Trading Day Average for generic Brent crude futures contracts that trade on the Intercontinental Exchange ("ICE") Futures Europe, as quoted in Bloomberg under the ticker "CO1 Comdty" for a determination date of the 29th December 2023 (the final trading day of 2023) was used for the economic evaluation, as shown in the table below.
+The Nominal 30-Trading Day Average for generic Brent crude futures contracts that trade on the Intercontinental Exchange ("ICE") Futures Europe, as quoted in Bloomberg under the ticker "CO1 Comdty" for a determination date of the 31st December 2024 was used for the economic evaluation, as shown in the table below.

-30-trading day average 2024 2025 2026 2027 2028 Nominal \$/bbl Brent 78.03 74.99 72.34 70.42 71.83
+30-trading day average 2025 2026 2027 2028 2029 Nominal \$/bbl Brent 71.84 69.82 68.73 68.21 69.57

-\ inflated at 2% per annum from 2028.
+^{} inflated at 2% per annum from 2029.

-Estimated crude quality differentials relative to Brent, fees applicable under the recently signed oil marketing and offtake contracts with Glencore Energy UK Limited for Tullow's crude oil entitlements from Jubilee and TEN between 01/01/2024 and 31/12/2028, and adjustments for Domestic Supply Obligations were included where applicable.
+Estimated crude quality differentials relative to Brent, fees applicable under the oil marketing and offtake contracts with Glencore Energy UK Limited for Tullow's crude oil entitlements from Jubilee and TEN and the Rabi Light entitlement in Gabon between 01/01/2025 and 31/12/2028, and adjustments for Domestic Supply Obligations were included where applicable.

 All Jubilee gas exported post-Foundation is priced as per the Greater Jubilee Full Field Development Plan (GJFFDP), \$2.35/MMBtu RT17.
-Tullow advised that the calorific value of Jubilee gas is 1280 Btu/scf.
+Tullow advised that the calorific value of Jubilee gas is 1,280 Btu/scf.